solidigm/endurance_profiler/README.md

 **db**
 The parameter indicates if and where the evaluated SMART attributes and bandwidth will be logged.
-Logging is not required to get the Write Amplification Factor through the WAFinfo option.
+Logging is not required to get the Write Amplification Factor through the info option.

 - supported values: graphite, logfile, graphite+logfile, none
 - default: none